re-do/re-posts/TakingTypeScriptTooFar/TakingTypeScriptTooFar.md

 This is where we start to encounter some of the... quirks... of using generic types to solve the kinds of problems that would be trivial if we had access to normal imperative programming constructs, but alas, we press on.

-This next snippet is the most complex I'll try to address in this article, but not necessarily required reading if you'd rather [skip to the payout](#the-solution) when (spoilers) everything comes together.
+This next snippet is the most complex we'll cover in this article, but not necessarily required reading if you'd rather [skip to the final ingredient](#the-final-ingredient) when (spoilers) everything comes together.

 <!-- prettier-ignore -->
 ```ts